poggingfish/pog2rs/README.md

 \n print
 end
 else
-Number is more than 10 printr
+Number is more than 10 print
 end
 ```